nathanlewan/express-api-scaffold/README.md

 ### A base environment for creating a RESTful API with expressjs.
 Supply your routes and the scaffolding will take care of:

  - Setting up the http/https server
- - Setting up the Socket-io server
+ - Setting up the Socket-io server [preliminary]
  - Providing Logging functionality
  - Providing Authentication vi Auth Headers
- - Making .env vars available to your Routes
+ - Making and validating .env vars using dotenv

 ## example implementation